dipjyotimetia/HybridTestFramework/README.md

 In the era of [cloud-native](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/definition) world we cannot stick to a particular framework, however due to projects requirement we often need to evolve the existing testing solution in such a way so that it can cater multiple testing requirement, hence [HybridTestFramework](https://github.com/dipjyotimetia/HybridTestFramework) is targeting to create a bridge between the kind of legacy systems or the systems which are still in a transition phase of migrate to cloud with super cool cloud-native systems.
-Also, it's worth to mention as we are trying to follow the pattern of [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) where the testing is more focused for the api followed by WebUI, in future the framework focus will be more towards the apis and events.

 <img src="docs/img/framework.png" width="900">